If Someone Owes You Child Support, Do You Get Their Coronavirus Check?

 Here’s what you need to know about stimulus checks if you owe child support or someone owes you.

-The IRS will only seize your coronavirus check if you’re in the Treasury Offset Program due to unpaid child support.
+The IRS could only seize your first coronavirus check if you’re in the Treasury Offset Program due to unpaid child support.
 Think of it this way: If your tax refunds are seized because you owe child support, your coronavirus check will be, too.